Starlink Review 2026 (UK & US)

 -

 Deprioritised Roaming Roam data sits below Residential in the pecking order.
-In crowded areas, even an Unlimited Roam plan can slow down quite a bit.
+In crowded areas, even an Unlimited Roam plan can slow down a lot compared with home use at the same location.

-Before this shake-up, getting Starlink usually meant shelling out hundreds upfront for the dish before you even got online.
-The 2026 update has flipped that.
-In some markets, Starlink now works a lot more like a normal ISP, sending you the kit as part of the service instead of making you buy it outright first.
+Before this latest shake-up, getting Starlink usually meant paying a chunky amount upfront for the dish before you even got online.
+The 2026 picture is more flexible.
+In some areas, Starlink now looks much more like a normal ISP, with no upfront hardware cost and lower address-based introductory pricing.

 That makes the risk much lower for new users.
-You are not stuck with an expensive bit of kit if the service turns out not to suit you.
-For Roam plans, though, the purchase model still makes more sense because travel hardware is more likely to get knocked about, lost or damaged.
+You are not always stuck with an expensive bit of kit if the service turns out not to suit you.
+Roam is still more straightforward: you usually buy the travel hardware and then choose the travel plan that fits how often you move around.

 The Mini Kit